lutraconsulting/mergin-docs/www/pages/subscriptions.md

 - Select the **Subscribes** option in the left panel
 - In the new window, on the top, you can choose **HISTORY** or **INVOICES** to access your previous payments and invoices

+## Further information

+Subscription plans can be also bought from the Input app (on Apple devices via in-app purchases).

+Your subscription will auto-renew, either annually or monthly until you unsubscribe.
+You can cancel or change your subscription any time, with Apple Manage Subscriptions App or through the Mergin web interface.